 Choose Your Per-Trip Duration Carefully

-Select a per-trip duration cap that covers your longest planned trip with a buffer of at least a few days.
-If you typically take 2-week holidays, a 30-day cap is sufficient.
-If you take longer trips or might extend a holiday, consider a 45 or 60-day cap.
-Exceeding the cap on any trip means those extra days are uninsured.
+Select a per-trip duration cap that covers your longest planned trip with a buffer of at least a few extra days.
+If you typically take two-week holidays, a 45-day cap provides ample margin.
+If you take longer trips or might extend a holiday, consider a 60 or 90-day cap.
+Exceeding the cap on any trip means those extra days are completely uninsured.

 3